-†MATH167 has prerequisite of MATH137, and is recommended for students intending to transfer.
+†MAT\H167 has prerequisite of MAT\H137, and is strongly recommended for students planning to transfer to a four-year institution.

-††CSCH101 recommended for students intending to transfer. †††Transfer students may want to consider taking a four-credit science course with lab.
+††CSC\H101 recommended for students intending to transfer.

+†††Transfer students may want to consider taking a four-credit science course with lab.